bxparks/AceRoutine/README.md

 ```

 The `CoroutineScheduler` can automatically manage all coroutines defined by the
-`COROUTINE()` macro, which eliminates the need to itemize all your coroutines in
+`COROUTINE()` macro, which eliminates the need to itemize your coroutines in
 the `loop()` method manually.

 ## Installation